Five Guys Might Just Be the Best Place for a Fast-Casual Burger

 There are other winners on the menu, too.
 The extra spice in the "Cajun" fries are clearly superior to the regular fries, and I very much appreciated the fact that they wrote on a chalkboard where the potatoes came from that day (last visit it was B&S Farms in Saint Anthony, Idaho).
 The standard hot dog is cut butterfly-style down the middle and griddled, which should be the only way you cook a hot dog.
 Add relish and mustard and raw onions, and you will feel more American and look wise beyond your years.

 The milkshakes are all delicious, but I truly struck gold when, after hearing an Elvis song en route to the restaurant, I ordered a bacon, banana, and chocolate milkshake.
-Every other sip, I sucked up a tiny piece of real bacon, and the chewy saltiness combined with the banana and chocolate was a damn delight.
+Every other sip, I sucked up a tiny piece of real bacon, and the chewy saltiness combined with the banana and chocolate was blissful.

 But the most delicious thing on the whole menu was something I only heard whispered about in Reddit threads and banner ad-draped corners of the Secret Menu Internet: the patty melt.